RogerGee/webdeploy/doc/deploy-plugin.md

 the suffix `.scss`.
 The plugin manages all sass modules in memory in true webdeploy fashion.
 You should use this as an intermediate deploy plugin that you execute before executing your final deploy plugin.

+In a SASS build, you might have some files that should be rendered and others that are _include_-only.
+To work with this, this plugin reads each Target's options object for the `isIncludeOnly` property.
+If this property is `true`, then the plugin does not render the target, keeping it around for including.
+Caution: include-only targets are removed from the deployment just before this plugin resolves.
+Note that you can still include render targets as well.

 Object schema (settings properties indicate their defaults):